-- Who was your very first client and how did you find them?
+Who was your first client and how did you find them?

 The first client we had was Elburn Cooperative, a farmer-owned company based in Sycamore, IL.
-My husband worked for the company and when his new boss was hired, he said they needed a new logo, and he asked me to design it.
-That first project led to a twelve year business relationship that I still consider once of the best we’ve had, because it was built on trust and mutual respect.
+That first logo project led to a twelve year business relationship that I still consider once of the best we’ve had, because it was built on trust and mutual respect.
 I learned everything I could about their business and we went on to develop every piece of marketing communications possible for them: websites, a mobile app, newsletters, annual reports, media communications, video, radio, and TV.
 The company was acquired by CHS, Inc. in 2016, but the Elburn Cooperative logo is still one of my favorite logos I’ve ever designed.
 Which is good, because it was on quite a bit of material!

 I find inspiration everywhere – billboards, radio and tv ads, articles, conversations.
 I usually get most of my inspiration when I’m out for a walk or a bike ride, so I’ll write down my ideas as soon as I can.
-I make sure I always have a notebook or notepad with me.
+I always have a notebook with me.

-At one point not too long ago, I would have said mobile apps, but that trend is going away.
-Mobile responsive websites are definitely the forerunner in communications.
-In fact, Google is giving priority ranking to mobile sites, so it’s critical to make sure your business site is where people can find you – and that’s on mobile.
+At one point not too long ago, I would have said mobile apps, but that trend is fading.
+Mobile responsive websites are now the digital forerunner in communications.
+In fact, Google gives priority ranking to mobile sites, so it’s critical to make sure your business site is where people can find you – and that’s on mobile.

 Videos have gotten much shorter over the years, and with social media, everything needs to be said much more succinctly.
 There’s so much content being created every second and you’re constantly competing with so many other channels – you need to make sure your message stands out in a compelling way.
 I see these cycles only getting shorter.

-I’m really looking forward to the opportunities we’re seeing as a WBENC-certified business, and I’m excited about the things that are happening in the food and ag space.
+I’m really looking forward to the opportunities we’re seeing as a WBENC-certified business, and I’m excited about the things that are happening in the digital space.
 Digital marketing moves so quickly – it’s an exciting place to be!